 During periods of stress, the body releases so-called stress hormones, which cause a rise in blood glucose level.
 In the short term, this gives the body the extra energy it needs to cope with the stress.
 But if a person doesn’t have adequate insulin circulating in his bloodstream to enable his cells to use the extra energy, the result will be hyperglycemia.
 And if stress becomes chronic, hyperglycemia can also become chronic.
 Stress hormones may be released during physical, mental, and emotional stresses.

-Physical stress.
-Injury, illness, infection, and surgery are some examples of physical stresses that often cause hyperglycemia.
+Injury, illness, infection and surgery are some examples of physical stresses that often cause hyperglycemia.
 In fact, hyperglycemia may be a clue that an otherwise symptomless infection is present.
 Resolving hyperglycemia caused by physical stress generally involves both treating the underlying cause and treating the hyperglycemia itself with changes to the usual diabetes treatment regimen.

-Mental and emotional stresses.
-Psychological stresses such as difficulties with relationships, job pressures, financial strain, and even concerns about self-worth can contribute to hyperglycemia.
+Psychological stresses such as difficulties with relationships, job pressures, financial strain and even concerns about self-worth can contribute to hyperglycemia.
 If these issues become overwhelming, decreased attention to the diabetes treatment plan may also contribute to hyperglycemia.
 Learning stress-reduction techniques may help over the long term, and your diabetes care team may be able to help you identify other resources that can help you deal with feelings of overwhelming stress.